 Many of the most deeply moving experiences I’ve had have been while alone in remote wilderness with a camera.
-I hope these pages on my website give some insight into this and offer a little bit of inspiration to seek your own meaningful experiences, whether or not nature or photography are involved.
-While learning photography can be a nearly endless pursuit, the single best piece of advice I could give is to simply fill the frame with what you like.
-Everything else is secondary, in my opinion.
-I've written about some of these secondary things here and here.
-I offer 1-on-1 mentoring sessions where I'll teach you everything I know about creating compelling images.
+I hope these pages on my website give some insight into this and offer a bit of inspiration to seek your own meaningful experiences, whether or not nature or photography are involved.
+I approach my photography as a devotional act, going to great lengths to familiarize myself with and then transmit the essence of the places that inspire me.
+I've written more about this here, here, and here.

-I have an academic background in neuroscience and philosophy.
+I have a background in neuroscience and philosophy.
 I studied both at Claremont McKenna College and conducted research in neuroscience labs at Stanford and UCSF.
 Displeased with certain aspects of the track I was on, I left my job at Stanford in early 2022 to try my best to actually embody what matters most to me.
-I've been living in the wilderness ever since, spending much of my time in the Eastern Sierra mountains of California interspersed with big adventures elsewhere.
+I've been living in my vehicle in the wilderness ever since, spending much of my time in the Eastern Sierra mountains of California in between big adventures elsewhere.
+These two essays — Meaning, Purpose, & Joy and Tick Tock... — tie together many of my interests and ways of thinking.

 Submitted - Thank you!